laminas/laminas-di/doc/book/quick-start.md

 # Quick Start

-This quick start is intended to get developers familiar with the concepts of the zend-di DiC.
+This quick start is intended to get developers familiar with the concepts of the laminas-di DiC.
 Generally speaking, code is never as simple as it is inside this example, so working knowledge of the other sections of the manual is suggested.

 Assume, for a moment, the following application code.
 It already assumes that